-The degrees appearing on the link ( Law Degrees October 2012) are recognised law degrees for the purposes of admission to the Institute of Professional Legal Studies of Queen's University Belfast and the Graduate School of Professional Legal Education of the University of Ulster and qualification for the legal profession in Northern Ireland subject to meeting the following requirements:
+The degrees appearing in the attached list ( Recognised Law Degrees - last updated August 2014) are recognised law degrees for the purposes of admission to the Institute of Professional Legal Studies of Queen's University Belfast and the Graduate School of Professional Legal Education of the University of Ulster and qualification for the legal profession in Northern Ireland subject to meeting the following requirements:

 (a) that at least two years of the degree must be at degree level;

 (b)(i) that for candidates commencing their law degree after 1 September 2003 a full-time degree should normally be completed within one year of the normal period for completion of a particular programme and

 (ii) that a part-time degree should normally be completed within two years of the normal period for completion of a particular programme.

 A degree falling outside the periods prescribed at (b) above will only exceptionally be recognised by the Council of Legal Education (NI).
 Exceptional cases should be referred to the Council of Legal Education, with full supporting evidence, to be considered on their merits.

 (c) that the following subjects (the “core subjects”) should be included at degree level:

 (i) Constitutional Law, Criminal Law, Contract, Tort, Land Law, Equity, Evidence* and European Law.